The Harvest Festival is an annual celebration of the food that is grown on the land, and occurs at around the time of the main crop harvest.

 Another early ritual belonged to the corn (grain); in some regions the farmers believed a spirit resided in the last sheaf of grain to be harvested.
 To Chase the spirit away, they beat the grain to the ground, elsewhere they wove some blades of the cereal into a “corn dolly” this would often take pride of place at the banqueting table that was held at the farmer’s house to celebrate the end of the harvest, then they would keep it safe for luck until seed-sowing the next year, they would then plow the ears of the grain back into the soil in the hopes that it would bless the new year’s crop.

-If you are reading this, I hope you agree that this tradition of celebration resounds even more today than it ever did, and we should care and nurture this fragile planet and continue to give thanks to God for his continued care.
+If you are reading this, I hope you agree that this tradition of celebration resounds even more today than it ever did, and we should be mindful to care and nurture this fragile planet of ours and always continue to give thanks to God for his continued care.